Pablo-Jean/lcd-display/README.md

 		break;
 	case LCD_RW:
-		// change the RW Pin output with 'state' value
+		// change the RW Pin output with 'state' value break;
-		// not used in most cases, the library doesn't support reading data from display break;
 	case LCD_E:
 		// change the E Pin output with 'state' value